Luxury Travel Blog

 Perched on a hill opposite the Alhambra, the Albaicin offers visitors iconic views of the citadel.

-Our local guides take our travelers to explore the winding cobblestone streets, historic architecture, secret gardens and picturesque squares, a fascinating blend of Moorish, Renaissance and Andalusian baroque cultural influences.
+Our local guides take our travelers to explore the winding cobblestone streets, historic architecture, secret gardens and picturesque squares, a fascinating blend of Moorish, Renaissance and Andalusian baroque stylistic and cultural influences.

-The Albaicin is a great place to witness daily life, browse boutiques for traditional crafts and stop in a cafe for excellent coffee, mint tea or traditional tapas or pastries like baklava.
+The Albaicin is a great place to observe daily life, browse boutiques for traditional crafts or stop in a cafe for excellent coffee, mint tea, tapas or traditional pastries like baklava.

 Local crafts